timruffles/reshape/README.md

 [![coverage](https://img.shields.io/coveralls/reshape/reshape.svg?style=flat-square)](https://coveralls.io/r/reshape/reshape?branch=master)
 [![gitter](https://img.shields.io/gitter/room/reshape/reshape.svg?style=flat-square)](https://gitter.im/reshape/reshape?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge")

 Reshape is a tool for transforming HTML with JavaScript plugins.
 Reshape parses input HTML into an [abstract syntax tree](#reshape-ast) (AST).
 Plugins receive the AST, can transform it as they wish, and return it to be passed to the next plugin.
-When all plugins have finished, reshape transforms the AST into a JavaScript function which, when called, will produce a string of HTML.
+When all plugins have finished, reshape transforms the AST into a JavaScript function which, when called, will produce a  of HTML.

 ## Table of Contents